 Installation & Maintenance

-Setting up an iron filter isn’t some complex puzzle.
+Setting up an filtration system isn’t some complex puzzle.
 With a bit of plumbing knowledge and the right tools, it’s a DIY task.
 Many sellers even offer guidance through calls or handy online videos.
 But if DIY isn’t your thing or your home poses unique challenges, getting a professional onboard is a smart move.
 After all, peace of mind is priceless.

 Warranties

-Some companies require professional installation of the iron removal system and recommended prefilters, or the warranty is void.
+Some companies require professional installation and recommend prefilters, or the warranty is void.
 And shipping the filter back to the manufacturer for repairs may be on your dime.
 Know the terms before you buy.

 No warranty covers: